 Are courses offered online or site-based at the OSU campus in Corvallis?

 The GCCUT exists as both a site-based (i.e., at the OSU campus in Corvallis) and online program (i.e., via OSU Ecampus).
-While aligned in terms of content and coursework, these two programs are separate entities, and students are committed to completing the program and all of its coursework in the version (site-based or online) to which they applied and were admitted.
+While aligned in terms of content and coursework, these two programs are separate entities, and students are committed to completing the program's 12 credits of required course work in the version (site-based or online) to which they applied and were admitted.
 The six credits of elective course work may be completed either on-site or online, regardless of program version.

 If you are a current or incoming OSU graduate student at the Corvallis campus pursuing a concurrent degree or if you reside near the Corvallis campus and are able to complete all of your coursework/attend classes in Corvallis, you are encouraged to apply for the site-based version of the certificate.
 Applications for the site-based version of the program are typically made available in January with an admission deadline in April.
 Admitted students begin with other members of their cohort in September each year.